VirtualPregnancy/pregnancy-app/docs/source/FAQs/07_question.rst

 How to add a new page with it's own route?
 ------------------------------------------

 All this is done in the `topics.json` file.
-Look at this document for more details: :ref:`/implementation_structure/01_intro.html#data-files`
+Look at this document for more details: :ref:`Data Files <implementation_structure/01_intro>`

 When you want to config the right side of the page, you can config it in the `pageData` folder.
-Look at this document for more details: :ref:`implementation_structure/06_pages`
+Look at this document for more details: :ref:`Pages Structure <implementation_structure/06_pages>`

 To sum up, you need: